Arkanosis/awesome-aoe2/README.md

 As an alternative / complement to this list, you might want to have a look at the [AOE Library](https://www.aoelibrary.com/).

 > **Warning**
-> **Some sites are temporarily broken**: many services below were relying on aoe2.net, which is down for several weeks now; as such, these services are broken too
+> **Some sites are temporarily broken**: many services below were relying on aoe2.net, which was down for several months and has a slightly changed API now; as such, these services are still broken

 # Contents
 - [Websites](#websites)